Hackkmann/OTP-BYPASS/README.md

-User-Friendly Interface:
+# User-Friendly Interface:

 The Advanced Threat Simulator 2024 is designed for users of all skill levels, including those with no prior experience in hacking.
 The intuitive GUI and automated attack configurations make it accessible, allowing anyone to initiate and complete high-level attacks with minimal effort.

----
+# ---

+# Disclaimer:
-Disclaimer: This tool is purely fictional and for educational purposes only.
+This tool is purely for educational purposes only.
 Unauthorized use of similar tools is illegal and unethical.
 Always ensure that you are operating within the boundaries of the law and respect others' privacy and security.